oroinc/documentation/user/storefront/account/previously-purchased/index.rst

 Manage Previously Purchased Products in the Storefront
 ======================================================

 The Previously Purchased Products page displays the products that were recently purchased by customer users.
-In the storefront, this page is nested under the **Previous Purchased** section of the **Account** menu.
+In the storefront, this page is nested under the **Previous Purchased** section of the user menu.

 .. image:: /user/img/storefront/previously_purchased/PreviouslyPurchased.png